sdailey/broccoli/README.md

 Download link: https://chrome.google.com/webstore/detail/broccoli/fmbgfnapanennphegjjfjgdlopobepod

+"Broccoli" is kind of like terms of service: avoided at all costs but good for you. ;)

 Review websites' terms of service and privacy policies, one point at a time, with the latest summaries from www.tosdr.org.
 Broccoli displays these summaries one point at a time, so that you can digest these agreements over time (there's also a list-view for a succinct overview).

 Features: